sonifydata/twotone/README.md

 # TwoTone
+▶︎▶︎
+_10th December 2021_
+This project is now maintained at https://github.com/sonifydata/twotone ▶︎▶︎

 TwoTone is an open-source web tool for generating music from data.
-TwoTone is a Sonify project built with support from Google News Initiative.
+TwoTone is a [Sonify](https://sonify.io) project built with support from Google News Initiative.
 The app was originally developed by Datavized Technologies with support from [Google News Initiative](https://newsinitiative.withgoogle.com) and key advisor [Alberto Cairo](http://www.thefunctionalart.com/).

 ## How does TwoTone work?